 It is a revolutionary method of observing and supporting the natural development of children.
-Montessori educational practice helps children develop creativity, problem solving, social, and time-management skills, to contribute to society and the environment, and to become fulfilled persons in their particular time and place on Earth.
-The basis of Montessori practice in the classroom is respected individual choice of research and work, and uninterrupted concentration rather than group lessons led by an adult.
-(International Montessori Index)
+Montessori education helps children develop creativity, problem-solving, social, and time-management skills, contribute to society and the environment, and become fulfilled in their particular time and place on Earth.
+The basis of Montessori practice in the classroom is respecting individual choice of research and work and uninterrupted concentration rather than group lessons led by an adult.

 What is Montessori?